jzuhone/cluster_merger_catalog/templates/sim_template.rst

       }
    </script>

-{% for fileno, time, imgs, target in info %}
+{% for fileno, time, imgs in info %}

 {{time}}
 ------------